 Brown Butter Chocolate Chip Cookie Bars

-- 2 1/4 cups all-purpose flour (280g)
+- 2¼ cups all-purpose flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 3/4 cup unsalted butter (170g), melted and browned, slightly cooled
+- ¾ cup unsalted butter, melted and browned, slightly cooled

-- 1 cup light brown sugar (200g), packed
+- 1 cup light brown sugar, packed

-- 1/4 cup granulated sugar (50g)
+- ¼ cup granulated sugar

-- 1 large egg, room temperature
+- 1 large egg, at room temperature

-- 1 large egg yolk, room temperature
+- 1 large egg yolk, at room temperature

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-- 1 cup semi-sweet chocolate chips (180g)
+- 1 cup chocolate chips

-- sea salt, optional
+- sea salt flakes, optional

 - Whisk the flour, baking soda, cornstarch, and salt together in a large bowl.
 Set aside.

 - Pour the wet ingredients into the dry ingredients and mix together until combined.
 The dough will be very soft, yet thick.
 Fold in the chocolate chips.
 The chips may not stick to the dough because of the melted butter but do your best to combine them.

-- Transfer dough to the prepared baking pan and press/smooth into an even layer.
-Sprinkle the top with sea salt if desired.
+- Transfer dough to the prepared baking pan and press into an even layer.
+Sprinkle the top with sea salt, if desired.
 Also, press a few more chocolate chips on top of the dough before baking (just for looks).